-I am originally from London and now live in Seattle, Washington USA.
+I am originally from London and now live near Seattle, Washington USA.

 I started as a programmer in 1981, working on the Xerox 820, having gotten my start on the Sinclair ZX-81.
 Since then, I have worked on staff and contract for companies such as General Electric, The International Stock Exchange, Legal & General Insurance Company, Barclays de Zoete Wedd, and Abbey National Bank.

 In June of 1990, I was elected as a Fellow of the Institution of Analysts and Programmers.

 In my last position, I was an IT Project Manager.
 Most recently I have focused on the continued development of a free Windows system program I created, called PCFerret Pro.
 I originally wrote PCFerret (as it was called then) back in 2002.
 You can pick up a copy from here, should you so wish.
 I also develop hardware projects using the Arduino platform and I make my own electronics lab equipment.
 I have featured a couple of my projects on this page.